irmen/prog8/docs/source/targetsystem.rst

 This allows the program to exit cleanly back to a BASIC ready prompt - something that is not possible in the other modes.

-IRQs and the ZeroPage
+IRQs and the zeropage
 ^^^^^^^^^^^^^^^^^^^^^

-The normal IRQ routine in the C-64's Kernal will read and write several addresses in the ZP (such as the system's software jiffy clock which sits in ``$a0 - $a2``):
+The normal IRQ routine in the C64's Kernal will read and write several addresses in the ZP (such as the system's software jiffy clock which sits in ``$a0 - $a2``):

 ``$a0 - $a2``; ``$91``; ``$c0``; ``$c5``; ``$cb``; ``$f5 - $f6``